Umadevi702/Online-Attendance-System/README.md

 # Online-Attendance-System
-This is a full-stack attendance management system built using Flask (Python) for the backend and HTML/CSS/JavaScript for the frontend.
+This Online attendance management system is a full stack project which is built using Flask (Python) for the backend and HTML/CSS/JavaScript for the frontend.
 It uses MongoDB as the database to manage user accounts and attendance records.

 ✨____Features____